 The pandemic caused by coronavirus ("COVID-19") has resulted in disruptions which have forced the Company's corporate workforce to a remote working environment.
-As of September 1, 2020, the Company abandoned the ROU asset related to the Corporate office lease in Sandy, UT, as this lease is set to terminate in February 2021.
-A new Corporate office was opened in Lehi, Utah in January 2021, however, the Company will remain in a remote working situation until it deems it appropriate for employees to begin transitioning to work at the new location.
+On September 1, 2020, the Company abandoned the ROU asset related to the Corporate office lease in Sandy, Utah, as this lease terminated in February 2021.
+A new Corporate office was opened in Lehi, Utah in January 2021.

-As a result of the abandonment of the Sandy, UT office, operating lease expenses related to the ROU asset, along with the remaining leasehold assets in the office, have been reduced to their salvage values, which the Company has determined to be zero.
-The total expense related to the abandonment of the ROU asset for the six months ended December 31, 2020 is \$0.8 million and is included in selling, general, and administrative expenses.
-The remaining lease liability for the Sandy, UT office is \$0.2 million at December 31, 2020.
+As a result of the abandonment of the Sandy, Utah office, operating lease expenses related to the ROU asset, along with the remaining leasehold assets in the office, have been reduced to their salvage values, which the Company has determined to be zero.
+The total expense related to the abandonment of the ROU asset for the three months ended September 30, 2020 was \$0.8 million and is included in selling, general, and administrative expenses.
+There is no remaining lease liability for the Sandy, Utah office at September 30, 2021.